 Recently, the GISCI initiated the GISP Retired Designation (GISP-R) for any current GISPs who want to continue their designation into retirement.
 However, there are no figures available for the amount of uptake into the GISP-R certification yet.

 The criteria are much more stringent for GISP compared to other types of certification because it not only tests education.
 But you have to reach a minimum duration for experience and contributions as well.
 Here are the criteria for GISP designation:

-Once you have completed the 4 criteria above, you will have to provide a fee so the GISCI can verify your meet the requirements.
+Once you have completed the 4 criteria above, you will have to provide a fee so the GISCI can verify you meet the requirements.
 Once GISCI confirms you have obtained the list of requirements, you can earn your GISP designation.

-But once you receive designation as a GISP, you have to keep in mind that it is only valid for a three-year period.
+But once you receive a designation as a GISP, you have to keep in mind that it is only valid for a three-year period.
 To maintain your designation, you will have to continue re-certifying yourself ensuring you have the 4 required criteria.